Top 10 Pros and Cons of Canvas from Instructure

 6. Overwhelming for New Users

 For users new to Canvas or less experienced with digital platforms, the array of features and options can be overwhelming.
+Without proper guidance and support, newcomers may feel lost navigating the extensive menu systems and configuration options.
 This can lead to underutilizing the platform’s capabilities and a steep initial learning curve.

 • Feature Overload: The extensive range of features can be daunting for new users.